Events

 What: WOW seeks to serve female students and wives of students over the age of 40, recognizing the unique wisdom and challenges this life stage brings in ministry.

-Bring your own lunch and join us for a time of fellowship and discussion.
+We’ll provide dessert and drinks.
+You bring your own lunch and join us for a time of connection.

 Hosted by: Prof. Suzanne Bates and Student Life.